Snakes & Arrows

-Snakes & Arrows is the 18th studio album by Canadian rock band Rush, released on May 1, 2007, by Anthem Records.
-After their R30: 30th Anniversary Tour ended in October 2004 the band took a one-year break, during which they agreed to start work on a follow-up in January 2006.
+Snakes & Arrows is the eighteenth studio album by Canadian rock band Rush, released on May 1, 2007 by Anthem Records.
+After their R30: 30th Anniversary Tour ended in October 2004, the band took a one-year break; during the break, they agreed to start work on a follow-up in January 2006.
 The album was recorded in five weeks with co-producer Nick Raskulinecz, a fan of the group who was praised by each member for his approach and technique.
 It contains three instrumental tracks, the most on any Rush album.